-Semester in China includes 2 semesters running from September to December and from January/February to June.
-Because the spring semester falls after the Chinese New Year (Lunar New Year), the start dates may vary as much as 3 weeks from year to year.
+Semester in China includes two semesters running from September to December and from January/February to June.
+Because the spring semester falls after the Chinese New Year, the start dates may vary as much as 3 weeks from year to year.
 With the exception of language courses, you may take all of your courses in English.
-As a CISabroad student, you will take 6 credits of Chinese-language study, plus 2 or 3 electives (6 or 9 US credits).
+As a CISabroad student, you will take 6 credits of Mandarin-language study, plus 2 or 3 electives (6 or 9 US credits).
 Electives are available in the following subjects: Economics, Business, and International Studies, among others.

 GPA Required: 2.5.
 If you find your GPA is lower than the requirement, do not despair!
 Use the "Contact An Advisor" button on this page or call us to let us know your situation.
 We'll do all we can to find the right program for you.

 How to choose your courses